AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

    * Highly exploitable if the player accumulates long session times over many sessions before suddenly decrease the session times gradually if rewards are involved.

+  * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * [Creating Play Time Maximization Model](HighValueProjectTutorials/CreatingPlayTimeMaximizationModel.md)

   * The model chooses actions or events that maximizes play time.